 For ancient healers, the overarching basis was balance.

 A person who is weak and cold naturally needs strength and warmth.
-According to TCM or traditional Chinese medicine in Boca Raton, the sole remedy for this condition is called moxa or moxibustion therapy.
+According to TCM or traditional Chinese medicine in Cleveland, the sole remedy for this condition is called moxa or moxibustion therapy.

 Licensed acupuncturists who are trained in moxibustion therapy understand that moxibustion provides penetrating deep heat to address the underlying cold.